hov1417/picotcpls/README.md

 This is an overview of an ongoing research and development project.
 Many things are missing and some features may change in the future.
-The current description is intented to provide an intuition of the potential usefulness TCPLS.
+The current description is intended to provide an intuition of the potential usefulness TCPLS.

 ### Initializing the Context